 May 2020Business as Unusual: The Future of Workplace Design

 Social distancing isn’t a term we imagined we’d be applying to landscape design—after all, we’re usually looking for ways to comfortably bring people together, whether in small groups or large ones.
 But with infection rates of the novel coronavirus still prevalent, and likely to be with us for many more months or years, the necessity of maintaining physical distance is on everyone’s minds.
-Fortunately, good landscape design naturally creates niches and nooks that help people keep an appropriate distance while still enjoying the sunshine, fresh air, exercise, and many mental-health benefits that come with spending time outside.
+Fortunately, good socially distanced landscape design solutions naturally create niches and nooks that help people keep an appropriate distance while still enjoying the sunshine, fresh air, exercise, and many mental-health benefits that come with spending time outside.

 According to the now-well-known guidelines from the CDC, the minimum safe social distancing space between people is 6 feet.
 This is because the virus that causes COVID-19 can be transmitted through the air, either by droplets or aerosols.